Bring out the bikes and walking/running shoes, and plan for an active stay at Wenatchee Confluence State Park.

 Footpaths and a pedestrian bridge over the Wenatchee River lead to the Horan Natural Area.
 Bicycles are permitted on footpaths but prohibited in the natural area.

 Located in Chelan County on the Columbia River, Wenatchee Confluence offers two-lane boat ramp, boarding float, and boat-trailer parking are available near the day-use area.

-Purchase of a daily watercraft launching permit for $7 and a trailer dumping permit for $5 is required and available at the park.
+Daily watercraft launching permit for $7 and a trailer dumping permit for $5 are available for purchase at the park.
 Annual permits may also be purchased at State Park Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 Latitude: 47º 27' 31.68" N (47.4588) Longitude: 120º 19' 33.97" W (-120.3261)

 The park has eight tent spaces, 51 utility spaces, one dump station, six restrooms (all ADA), and 16 showers (eight ADA).
 Maximum site length is 65-feet (limited availability).
 Utility sites have full hookups.
 All sites have a picnic table and campfire grill.
 Individual campsites are reservable from April 1 - Sept.
 30.

 The park provides a group camp that accommodates 50 to 300 people.
 Fees vary with size of the group.